Dobbin, Texas: History

 In 1878, the Central and Montgomery Railway built a line from Montgomery to Navasota.
 Two years later, a post office was established in the community under the name Bobbin.
 It became a shipping point for cotton and lumber in the mid-1880s and had a population of 250 by the 1890s.
 That number had declined to 168 by 1903.
 A few years later, the Trinity and Brazos Valley Railway built through Bobbin on its way to Mexia and Houston, making the community a railroad junction.
 In 1909, Bobbin's name was changed to Dobbin.

 Dobbin was home to 100 people and several businesses in 1915.
 By the late 1940s, the community had three churches, two schools, two sawmills, two factories, nine businesses, a railroad station, and a population of 175.
 The number of residents fell to a low of 106 by the mid-1960s, but rose to 170 in the early 1970s.
 The population remained consistent throughout the latter half of the twentieth century.

-Despite its unincorporated status, Dobbin continues to have a functioning post office (zip code: 77333).
+Despite its unincorporated status, Dobbin continued to have a functioning post office (zip code: 77333) until December 31, 2025, when its post office was permanently closed.